 right-hand corner of our home

 page.
-Be sure to include your cell phone information and select the
+To receiver emergency text messages, be sure to include your cell phone information and select the

 "School closings and delays" option among your SNN choices.

 account settings on your SNN Profile page periodically to make sure that

 your email and cell-phone listings are up to date.
 If you changed your

 email address, cell carrier or cell number since creating your SNN

 account and have not updated those settings, you may not receive SNN

 email or text messages.
 To update your profile, click on the SNN logo

 page.
 The SNN Profile page is the first page you come to after